I have a confession to make.

 That’s why when we went on our first local flight to San Jose that took only 30 minutes, we couldn’t how believe how much time we saved.
 If we could always fly, we would!
 Flying is a great way to get around Costa Rica if budget is not a huge factor for your trip.
 You save a ton of time, get incredible views and it is quite an experience!
 So if you’re visiting for a short trip, definitely consider flying to your destinations.

 You can read about our experience flying from San Jose to Quepos airport (Manuel Antonio) below.
-We also have a SkywayCR (local airline) promo code you can use to save 10% on your flight to Manuel Antonio!

 The flight from San Jose to Quepos is 17 minutes.
 Driving time is around 3 hours so this saves a whole lot of time.
 Since we had passengers on our flight who were going to Drake Bay and Puerto Jimenez, the route wasn’t direct from San Jose to Quepos.
 We went San Jose –> Puerto Jimenez –> Drake Bay –> Quepos.
 It actually worked out for us because we got to see the whole Osa Peninsula and South Pacific coast from the air!

 Because we had to make two extra stops, the entire flight took roughly 1.5 hours since they had to land, deplane, board and take off.
 However, it didn’t take longer than 10 minutes at each airport so we weren’t waiting around very long.